nuwave/lighthouse/docs/master/api-reference/directives.md

 to resolve the type through a model with the same name.
 """
 directive @node(
     """
     Reference to a function that receives the decoded `id` and returns a result.
     Consists of two parts: a class name and a method name, seperated by an `@` symbol.
     If you pass only a class name, the method name defaults to `__invoke`.

-  Mutually exclusive with the `model` argument.
+    Mutually exclusive with `model`.
     """
     resolver: String

     """
     Specify the class name of the model to use.
     This is only needed when the default model detection does not work.

-  Mutually exclusive with the `model` argument.
+    Mutually exclusive with `resolver`.
     """
     model: String
 ) on OBJECT
 ```